AnimeThemes/animethemes-api-docs/docs/guide/graphql/relationships/index.md

 ## Many-to-Many (BelongsToMany)

+Every many-to-many relationship applies connection pagination and has three top fields.
+Read about it in the [graphql.org](https://graphql.org/learn/pagination/#pagination-and-edges) and [relay.dev](https://relay.dev/graphql/connections.htm) documentations if you don't know what it is.

+The `pageInfo` field provides pagination information.

+The `nodes` field returns a list of objects that reference the related type.
+Use this field if you don't care about the pivot fields of the relationship.

-A many-to-many relationship has a `edges` list that contains edge objects.
+The `edges` field returns a list of `edge` objects.

-The edge object contains the pivot fields of the relationship and a `node` object that references the related type.
+The `edge` object always contains a `node` field that returns a singular object of the related type, and the pivot fields of the relationship.

 Both fields `createdAt` and `updatedAt` are available for every many-to-many relationship.